Aug

 Exposing the naughty bits: 10 new Facebook features nobody was asking for

-So yesterday, I accidentally exposed my naughty bits on Facebook.
-It was okay though, because it was a Private Group.
+So yesterday, more about I accidentally exposed my naughty bits on Facebook.
+It was okay though, buy more about because it was a Private Group.
 You know.
 Members only.
-But to my shock and dismay, a new Facebook notice appeared out of nowhere that told me 55 people had seen my naughty bits.
+But to my shock and dismay, viagra 40mg a new Facebook notice appeared out of nowhere that told me 55 people had seen my naughty bits.
 But only four had Liked them.
 You might think I’d want to know that.
 I Beg to Differ.

 Exposing the naughty bits